-Give each player all the components of their colour.
+- 1 Give each player all the components of their colour.
 (The diagram shows setup for 2 players).

-8 Refined materials: 2 of each of the 4 materials (Timber , Flour , Milk , Brick ).
+- 8 Refined materials: 2 of each of the 4 materials (Timber ♠, Flour ♠, Milk ♣, Brick ♠).
 These tokens are marked with the regular Refined version on the top side (black) and the High Quality version on the bottom side (white).

-• 5 roads
+- 5 roads

-• 6 player markers
+- 6 player markers

-• 6 Flags
+- 6 Flags

-6 Donkeys
+- 6 Donkeys

-4 Villagers
+- 4 Villagers

-Place the Church tile in the centre of the table.
-In a 3-4 player game, use the 3-4p side and start with one part of the Church already placed on the tile.
-In a 1-2 player game, use the 1-2p side and start with two parts of the Church placed on the tile.

-3 Each player places 1 Villager and 1 Donkey of their colour onto the Church tile.

-Find the Woodcutter, Quarry, Farm, Market and Town Hall tiles (marked by a refliction on the back) and place them adjacent to the Church tile so that their road segments match up with any of the road segments of the Church tile.
+- Place the Church in the centre of the table.

+In a 3-4 player game, use the 3-4p side.

+Start with one part of the 3D Church already placed on the table.
+In a 1-2 player game, use the 1-2p side.
+Start with two parts of the 3D Church already placed on the table. - 3 Each player places 1 Villager and 1 Donkey of their colour onto the Church tile. - Place the Woodcutter, Quarry, Farm, Market and Town Hall adjacent to the Church so that their road segments match up with any of the road segments of the Church.
 If it's your first play, follow the setup diagram shown here.
 In a 2-player game, use the 2p side of the Market.
 Otherwise, use the 3p-4p side.
-This is now the play area.

-Place 2 Wood C, 2 Stone ♣, and 2 Wheat ij on the Woodcutter, Quarry, and Farm respectively.

-Fill the bag with the starting building tiles.
+This is now the play area. - Place 2 Wood ℘, 2 Stone ఄ, and 2 Wheat ᇦ on the Woodcutter, Quarry, and Farm respectively. - 6 Fill the bag with the starting building tiles.

 The starting tiles have a bag icon above their names on the back of each tile.

-Sort the rest of the building tiles into 4 piles of 4 based on their unlock type, printed above the names on the back of each tile - Timber , Milk , Brick , and Flour .
-Place these into their respective slots in the box insert.
-They will be unlocked later in the game.

-- Place the Scoreboard beside the play area.
+- 7 Sort the rest of the building tiles into 4 piles of 4 based on their unlock type, printed above the names on the back of each tile -Timber €, Milk 🖟, Brick ♦€, and Flour 🗟.
+The box insert comes with slots to have these 4 piles pre-sorted. - Place the Scoreboard beside the play area.
 Place 1 of each player marker on the empty area beside the 1 space. - Draw 4 building tiles from the bag.
-Place 1 tile each above the 0 Gold (), 1 Gold (), 2 Gold (), and 3 Gold () slots on top of the Scoreboard. - 10 Randomly determine the starting player and give them the starting player token. - Give each player 3 Gold ().
-In a 4-player game, players 3 & 4 receive an - additional 1 Gold (©).
-In a 2 or 3-player games, the last player receives an additional 1 Gold (©). - 2 Place the Awards and Milestones where everyone can see them. - 13 Split the Market Sale tiles into 3 piles based on their tier (shown by the number written on their back).
-Turn all tiles facedown and mix up each pile. - In a 4-player game, randomly remove one tier-2 tile and one tier-3 tile. - In a 3-player game, randomly remove one tier-2 tile and two tier-3 tile. - In a 2-player game, randomly remove two tier-2 tiles and three tier-3 tiles. - Layer all remaining Market Sale tiles face down in a single stack with the tier-3 tiles on the bottom, tier-2 tiles in the middle, and tier-1 tiles on top. - 15 Place the Market Sale stack close to the Market where everyone can see it. - 16 Reveal the top 3 Market Sale tiles and place them face up on the 3 slots of the Market in any order.
+Place 1 tile each above the 0 Gold 1 Gold 2 Gold and 3 Gold slots on top of the Scoreboard. - Randomly determine the starting player and give them the starting player token. - Give each player 3 Gold .

+In a 4-player game, players 3 & 4 receive an additional 1 Gold .

+In a 2 or 3-player games, the last player receives an additional 1 Gold .

+- Place the Awards and Milestones where everyone can see them. - Split the Market Sale tiles into 3 piles based on their tier (shown by the number written on their back).

+In a 4-player game, randomly remove one of the tier-2 tiles and one of the tier-3 tiles.

+In a 3-player game, randomly remove one of the tier-2 tiles and two of the tier-3 tiles.

+In a 2-player game, randomly remove two tier-2 tiles and three tier-3 tiles.

+- Place the remaining Market Sale tiles face down in a single stack placing first the tier-3 tiles, then placing tier-2 tiles on top of them, and lastly tier-1 tiles on top of that. - Place the Market Sale stack close to the Market where everyone can see them. - Reveal the top 3 Market Sale tiles and place them face up on the 3 slots of the Market in any order.